-Fortnite is the biggest game in the world right now, and thanks to the new Switch edition, now you can battle and build right from the comfort of your bed… or toilet.
+Fortnite is the biggest game in the world right now, and thanks to the Switch edition, now you can battle and build right from the comfort of your bed… or toilet.
 Or anywhere, really.

 The Switch version delivers the exact same Battle Royale experience as on other platforms, dropping you into a cartoonish fight for survival.
 It's you against up to 99 players in a free-for-all skirmish in which both firearms and rapid-fire structure building can help you outlast the pack.

 It takes a slight frame rate hit compared to other consoles, but Fortnite amazingly still looks about the same otherwise.
 If you haven't tried this free-to-play sensation, it'll cost you nothing to snap it up from the eShop and give it a shot today.
-Just don't try to use a PlayStation-linked account.